doximity/eslint-generate-todo/CONTRIBUTING.md

 PRs are rarely merged without some discussion with a maintainer.
 This is to ensure the larger community benefits from all code contributions.

-They will use a system of labels, like `Status: Awaiting Response`, to indicate they need your feedback.
 Please regularly check your open PRs, easily found at https://github.com/pulls, to help maintainer's get the information needed to merge your code.